GeorgeKrs/deskbird/ReadMe.md

 # About

 This is a backend project for Deskbird's assignment.
-The stack is Node Js, Express Js, TypeScript, Sequelize (ORM) & Postgres
+The stack is Node JS, Express JS, TypeScript, Sequelize (ORM) & Postgres
 </br>

 The development was done in: